codewithritik2/Satxter-privacy/README.md

 We may update this Privacy Policy from time to time.
 We will notify users of any changes by posting the new policy on our website or Discord server.

 8. Contact Us
-If you have any questions about this Privacy Policy, please contact us at our support server: Join Support Server.
+If you have any questions about this Privacy Policy, please contact us at our support server: [Join Support Server.]{https://discord.gg/mZ3pkyRcU9}